gabrielalextx/Ready-TKinter-Windows/README.md

-- From now on, the widgets that you will create will use FRAME as its substitute for ROOT; Instead of creating widgets on ROOT, the Frame allows the use of widget.destroy() command, making the use of the function Clear to delete widgets on Frame whenever you want to create a "new" screen without the need for Toplevels, and thus a single screen is being used (ROOT), but being rewritten in Frame.
+- From now on, the widgets that you will create will use FRAME as its substitute for ROOT; Instead of creating widgets on ROOT, the Frame allows the use of widget.destroy() command, making the use of the function Clear that is inside the code to delete widgets on Frame whenever you want to create a "new" screen without the need for Toplevels, and thus a single screen is being used (ROOT), but being rewritten in Frame.

 - Each "new" screen can be created inside funtions, so if you use a button to go to a "new" screen,